 like spinal manipulation.
 So who provides non-surgical care?
 A recent

-study just stated that “Chiropractic is one of the
+study just came out and said that “Chiropractic is one of the

 largest manual therapy professions in the US and internationally.”
 (1) So

 true!
 Chiropractors like your Minster chiropractor at Minster Chiropractic Center

 chiropractor assists Minster back pain and neck pain

 patients get relief of the pain and enhance

 their quality of life.